 Now let’s look at Karen’s commission if she becomes a breakaway.

 Karen is now the breakaway distributor which means she’s at the top of the differential.
-She gets paid the full percentage she qualifies for on everyone on her first level, but at the lower levels, she’s getting the difference between what she qualifies for and what’s already been taken.
+She earns the full percentage she qualifies for on everyone on her first level.
+Beyond her first level, she earns the difference between what she qualifies for and what other distributors have already taken.
 She has a rank 1 beneath her with a rank 2 in between.
 The rank 2 takes 5%, leaving 15% for Karen.
 She has three rank 1s beneath her with a rank 3 in between.
 The rank 3 takes 10%, leaving Karen 10%.

-The next breakaway beneath Karen is a rank 5, like her, so she isn’t qualified to be paid on his volume, and because he takes the remaining differential for the distributors beneath him, she doesn’t get a differential commission on any of them either.
+The next breakaway beneath Karen is a rank 5, like her.
+She isn’t qualified to earn on his volume and, because he takes the remaining differential for the distributors beneath him, she doesn’t get a differential commission on any of them either.

-As a sales leader, or breakaway distributor, Karen is paid that same group volume commission but she also gets a generation commission which pays a percentage on the group volume of breakaway distributors beneath her.
-This is often called a sales leader override.
-The percentage Karen is paid on the generations beneath her is less than what she’s paid on her own group.
+As a sales leader, or breakaway distributor, Karen earns the group volume commission and she gets a generation commission.
+The generation commission pays a percentage on the group volume of breakaway distributors beneath her.
+Many companies call this a “sales leader override.”
+The percentage Karen earns on the generations beneath her is less than what she earns on her own group.

-We’ve reverted to the level group volume commission for the sake of ease, but remember this is only one way that bonus can pay.
+We’ve used a level group volume commission in this example for the sake of ease, but remember this is only one way to pay this bonus.
 Again, if everyone in this tree generates $100 PV, Karen gets a $45 commission on her group (5% of $900) and a $24 commission on her first generation (2% of $1,200), and a $5 commission on her second generation (1% of $500).
 These percentages are just examples—each plan will have its own specific rules for how much distributors get on each generation.

-A breakaway/sales leader is always going to make more money on their group volume—on the distributors in their immediate downline—than they make on the breakaways/sales leaders in their downlines.
+A breakaway/sales leader is always going to make more money on their immediate downline than they make on the breakaways/sales leaders in their downlines.
 On group volume, Karen may earn as much as 15-25%, and on her breakaway volume, she may earn as little as 3-6%.

-The way that distributors qualify for the breakaway rank varies from company to company, but in the example trees above, the way that Karen qualifies is by having four active first-level enrollees—that is, she has personally sponsored four active salespeople.
+The way that distributors qualify for the breakaway rank varies from company to company.
+In the example trees above, Karen qualifies by having four personally sponsored active first-level enrollees.
 If one of those four reaches the breakaway rank, she must enroll another active salesperson to retain her breakaway rank.
 Here’s an illustration of that process: